bennidi/kermit/README.md

     # new Histogrammer # Histogrammer collects metadata on the visited URLs
     new RemoteControl # This will start a REST API for interacting with the crawler new RandomizedDelay # Introduce random pauses (reduce risk of bot detection)
+      # 50% chance for delay evaluated every 10 sec.
+      # Delay will pause crawling for 30 sec.
       delays: [
         ratio: 1/2
         interval: 10000